U.S. State Dept. No.2 Sherman speaks with Myanmar shadow government

 Hours earlier, U.S. Secretary of State Antony Blinken met virtually with counterparts from the Association of Southeast Asian Nations and called on them to take joint action to urge the military to end violence, the State Department said.

+Blinken welcomed the bloc’s appointment of Brunei’s second minister for foreign affairs, Erywan Yusof, as special envoy to Myanmar.

-He also urged the group’s foreign ministers to push for Myanmar to “release all those unjustly detained, and restore Burma’s path to democracy,” the earlier statement said.
-(Reporting by David Brunnstrom, Simon Lewis and Merdie Nzanga; Editing by Doina Chiacu and Howard Goller)
+Reporting by David Brunnstrom, Simon Lewis and Merdie Nzanga; Editing by Doina Chiacu and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.